 Strategic accounts are many companies’ most valuable assets, and care must be taken to protect and grow these assets.
 Invest the time and effort to ensure that the right people in your account understand your contribution.
 Don’t take this for granted and don’t assume.
 Value not communicated is value not perceived.

 New Richardson eBook.
-12 Social Media Tips To Support New Business & Account Growth Click here
+12 Social Media Tips To Support New Business & Grow Strategic Accounts Click here